Michael Alley, Penn State

 Other Listings of Telltale Signs

 Several excellent articles present telltale signs of AI-generated text [3-6].
 Most of these articles focus on general writing, such as in essays and emails.
 In general, overlap occurs between these lists and our lists.
-However, our focus on technical writing and in particular a summary of engineering design reports has narrowed the types of signs that we uncovered.
+However, our focus on technical writing and in particular a summary of an engineering design report has narrowed the types of signs that we uncovered.

 In addition to our analysis of AI summaries developed by students, we have surveyed the students themselves on the telltale signs that they notice.
 These surveys have revealed two telltale signs of AI writing that match the findings of our experiment: